na-na-hi/renget/archive/smgenlorePh2P2.md

    Both are genuinely about to fucking kill each other *(Mungo uses his laugh emote, then his his 2 / Bellow-Roar; Tiamat uses her Ground 1 / Roar before charing her Aerial 1 / wings)* - but to the readers disappointment... while Merlin is also tempted to watch a badass dragon fight at Mt. not!Smaug *(and see what happens next if Tiamat is by-chance taken out by Mungo)*; Merlin sees Cliodhna getting ready for some spooking nearby and doesn't want to risk another genocide event - so he breaks it up and apologises for getting in Mungo's way.
    Merlin then asks what they need to do to fix le cycle for this loop.

    Mungo sighs, and explains to Merlin that this cycle isn't the first one that skipped a beat and defeated Jormungandr for good - but in the few times he would occasionally fail and couldn't manage to recover in time, the remaining Gods would end up getting into a conflict with each other, doing some shit they didn't understand and then tearing open a hole in reality / to the outer reaches of Chaos, outside of the known Universe - at which point *something* ~~aka a Great Old One~~ would slip on in and somehow genocide all the Gods in Mungo's place anyways, on top of nearly all the mortals. ie - The Third Outcome.
-While cruel, Jormungandr was doing the Gods *(and more importantly to Mungo, the mortals affected)* a favor by initiating divine culls before this happened; preventing the Divine Realm from even getting to the point they could accidentally let a new Geat Old One in.
+While cruel, Jormungandr was doing the Gods *(and more importantly to Mungo, the mortals affected)* a favor by initiating divine culls before this happened; preventing the Divine Realm from even getting to the point they could accidentally let a new Great Old One in.
-   Those few times he ever was totally defeated by the Gods of that loop and the Third Outcome occurred, Mungo would flee & lay low under the Earth's surface *(like he did previously)*; then he'd begin dealing with whatever Eldritch being was left over each time - hiding out of reach under the crust each time, resting up and repeating any fight in this method until he eventually won against the the Eldritch Being and sealed them away *(yes - at one point Jormungandr and Cthulhu had a badass fight offscreen in a very early loop, which led to Mungo not only defeating Cthulhu, but seeing to it that Cthulhu was completely and near-eternally imprisoned in sleep - despite being a snake with no hands)*.
+   Those few times he ever was totally defeated by the Gods of that loop and the Third Outcome occurred, Mungo would flee & lay low under the Earth's surface *(like he did previously)*; then he'd begin dealing with whatever Eldritch being was left over each time - hiding out of reach under the crust each time, resting up and repeating any fight in this method until he eventually won against the the Eldritch Being and sealed it away *(yes - at one point Jormungandr and Cthulhu had a badass fight offscreen in a very early loop, which led to Mungo not only defeating Cthulhu, but seeing to it that Cthulhu was completely and near-eternally imprisoned in sleep - despite being a snake with no hands)*.

    *~~My internal screams as the lore once again sticks it's head up it's ass in what would have been another potentially amazing writing opportunity for a written fight wasted, aside (also don't forget Mungo is still apparently just the Arthurian Dragon, and was happy to attack mortal settlements in the Arthurian reality / timeline / loop + job to King Arthur in his default forme)~~*; Mungo chuckles to himself, proud of his life's work, and goes on that there is still far more powerful Great Old Ones he's had to deal with beforehand than just Cthulhu, all lurking around in the reaches of the unknown *(foreshadowing...)* beyond the boundaries of reality / within outer Chaos.
-Cthulhu was just the equivalent of an outreach guy / door salesman that Mungo stuffed under the floorboards and forgot about until he figured out how to get rid of it properly.
+Cthulhu was just the equivalent of an outreach guy / door salesman that Mungo stuffed under the floorboards and tried to forget about, until he figured out how to get rid of it properly.
    At which point Tiamat and Merlin cut to the chase, to ask how best to do 'what they need to do' in Mungo's place...

 ***